jacebrowning/gitman/docs/index.md

 # Git Dependency Manager

-Git Dependency Manager (GDM) is a language-agnostic "dependency manager" using Git.
+Git Dependency Manager (`gdm`) is a language-agnostic "dependency manager" using Git.
 It aims to serve as a submodules replacement and provides advanced options for managing versions of nested Git repositories.

 ## Requirements

 * Python 3.4+
-* Latest version of Git (with [stored credentials](http://stackoverflow.com/questions/7773181))
+* Latest version of Git (with [stored credentials](setup/git/#stored-credentials))
 * OSX/Linux (with a decent shell for Git)

 ## Installation

-GDM can be installed with pip:
+`gdm` can be installed with pip:

 ```sh
 $ pip install gdm